Wozzy-T-3/Teensy-Prop-Shield-Visualizer/README.md

 This modification adds the Teensy board to the rendering, and the ability to write output to a data file.
 The data file created is compatible with KSTPlot which allows realtime strip charting.

-* Here is a video of the Realtime IMU Visualization:   https://youtu.be/wPEwt0wln0A
+* Here is a video of the Realtime IMU visualization:   https://youtu.be/wPEwt0wln0A
 * Here is a video of the Realtime plotting with KST plot:   https://youtu.be/VfoFPBPQ-aQ
 * Here is a link to Kst plotting software:   https://kst-plot.kde.org/